Ice on the black sand of Diamond Beach

 The name means steaming valley and that’s exactly what it is.
 As you drive out to the river, you can see the steam rising from the ground, the mud baths and the water that flows through the valley.

 Vik is a remote seafront town about halfway between Reykjavik and Glacier Lagoon.
-One of its most popular sites is the Lutheran Church that sits high on the hill with gorgeous views of the coast and surrounding area.
+One of the most popular sites in town is the Lutheran Church that sits high on the hill with gorgeous views of the coast and surrounding area.

-This was one of my must see’s in Vik but there were a lot of tour buses already there so just kept going.
+This was one of my must see’s in Vik but there were oodles of tour buses already there so just kept driving.
 I knew I would be back this way in the evening and I figured I could stop then.
 However, you know what they say about the best laid plans.

-Glacier Lagoon, the deepest lake in Iceland, is made with the meltwater from the nearby glacier, BreiΓ°armerkurjΓΆkull.
 Due to warmer temps and the ongoing shrinking of the glacier, the surface area of the lake has doubled just since since 1975.
-In fact, scientists estimate the lake will become a huge fjord in the future.
+In fact, scientists estimate that sometime in the future the lake will become a huge fjord.

 Diamond Beach

-On the ocean side of the Highway 1, across the road from JΓΆkulsΓ‘rlΓ³n is BreiΓ°amerkursandur or more commonly known as Diamond Beach.
-Here the waters of the lagoon flow via the river into the ocean and the smaller remnant pieces of the icebergs end up on the black sand beach.
-It’s one of the most impressive places I’ve ever seen.
+On the other side, or the ocean side, of the Highway 1, from the lagoon is Breiðamerkursandur, more commonly known as Diamond Beach.
+Here the waters flow via a small river from the lagoon into the ocean and the smaller remnant pieces of the icebergs end up on the black sand beach.
+It’s one of the most stunning places I’ve ever seen.

-The ice comes in a variety of different sizes, shapes and colors.
-What’s really interesting is as some of them get tossed around in the ocean, they end up looking like glass and yes, you guessed it – diamonds.
+The small ice pieces on the beach come in a variety of different sizes, shapes and colors.
+What’s really interesting is as some of them get tossed around in the ocean, they end up looking like glass and yes, you guessed it, diamonds.

 Trust me when I say that you’ll want plenty of time to wander and explore the beach.
 My suggestion is, go to this side first.
 A couple of other tips to keep in mind: you can walk across the road but it’s so much easier to just drive between the two features.
 The weather in Iceland can change on a dime so you’ll want to keep your vehicle close.